A world of opportunity

 We truly recognise the value that graduates can bring to our organisation and in return, we’ll provide the best opportunity for you to learn and develop into a career, that brings a real sense of being part of something special.

 Gamma’s Technology Graduate Programme offers you an incredible opportunity to work and develop across 4 areas of Technology which may include:

 - Business Analysis

 From the start, you will be working on meaningful projects that align with our overall business strategy.
 Everything that you will work on, will ultimately contribute to the success of our business.

-As well as having clear outcomes and career development plans, you will have access to great on-demand learning resources, on-the-job training, accredited training and regular performance reviews with your team manager, making sure that you’re on track to achieve your goals.
+As well as having clear outcomes and career development plans, you will have access to great on-demand learning resources, on-the-job training, regular performance reviews with your team manager and a mentoring programme, making sure you’re on track to achieve your short and long-term career goals.

 Graduate rotations - what's in it for you?

 Software engineering sits at the heart of many technology companies, Gamma included.
 The field includes a wide range of skills, from the basics of writing code through to building the complete software development lifecycle (SDLC), and from reviewing your teammates’ code through to leading a team.
 A successful software engineer has a strong core of technical skills and can combine that with effective communication – both with their technical peers and with non-technical stakeholders.

 The focus of your time in the Software Engineering rotation may depend a little on your background – some aspects of the programme will be applicable to anyone joining the team, but with others we will tailor your involvement to match (and challenge!) your technical skills.

 During your Software Engineering rotation, you’ll be placed with one of our teams, and will develop a solid understanding of the area of the business they work in, building up your domain knowledge but also a view of how the principles of software engineering apply in your area.
 We would expect your time in the six-month rotation to look as follows: